-Capital work-in-progress as at December 31, 2020 is ₹548.11 Crore (Previous year - ₹445.67 Crore).
-Refer Note 49 for the amount of expenditure recognised in the carrying amount of Property, Plant and Equipment/Capital work-in-progress (CWIP) during the course of its construction.
+Refer Note - 49 for the amount of expenditures recognised in the carrying amount of Property, Plant and Equipment/Capital work-in-progress(CWIP) in the course of its construction.

-6. For contractual commitment with respect to Property, Plant and Equipment, Refer Note - 41.
+- 6. Depreciation charge for the year include ₹0.07 Crore (Previous year ₹Nil) capitalised as pre-operative expenses (Refer Note 49). - 7.
+For contractual commitment with respect to Property, Plant and Equipment, Refer Note 41.